7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 For the finetuned YOLO model we only logged the training loss, since we needed to reduce the computational load on the local machine.
 With the help of the train/test loss curves we can see how the models are learning and whether they are overfitting or not.

+As a disclaimer we should mention, that the following is only for evaluation purposes and not for model selection.
+That means we do not use the best model according to the following loss curves, but the best model according to the validation set (which is not shown here, but was already used for the hyperparameter optimization, see above).

 #### 1) Classification Models

 First lets start analyzing the classification models: